 Kenya

-The country's main development strategy is represented by the Kenya Vision 2030 document, and is based on 4 priority pillars: development of manufacturing and job creation, social housing, access to health for all, food security and nutrition.
+The country's development strategy is represented by the Government's "Kenya Vision 2030" document, which is implemented through medium-term development plans.
+The strategy is based on four priority pillars: development of the manufacturing sector and job creation, social housing, access to health for all, and food security and nutrition.

-The Italian contribution
+the Italian contribution

 Strategic Documents